Abortion providers scramble as courts restrict pills

 In Illinois, operations will continue much the same at the Planned Parenthood clinic in Fairview Heights, Dr. Colleen McNicholas told the Associated Press.

-That’s in part because the state allows doctors to write prescriptions “off-label,” which gives providers the ability to prescribe a drug in a way that hasn’t been approved by the federal government.
+The clinic is further shielded from the ruling because it’s in a state that allows doctors to write prescriptions “off-label,” which gives providers the ability to prescribe a drug in a way that hasn’t been approved by the federal government.
 McNicholas said the practice is common among physicians with drugs that have long proven to be safe for patients.

-It also gives abortion providers an added layer of protection that the clinic is located in one of the most abortion-friendly states in the country, she said.

 Providers in many states can still prescribe mifepristone off-label in places where it’s not prohibited by state law, which means they can offer the drug to patients later in pregnancy than seven weeks, said David Cohen, a law professor at Drexel University in Philadelphia.